Purchase Lambic Hops

-Experienced brewers have chosen the following hops as substitutions of Lambic:
+Experienced brewers have chosen the following hop varieties as substitutions of Lambic:

 Is Lambic available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Lambic hop.
 Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!